vinccenttt/gsap-aseq/README.md

 - selection.**gsapTo**_(TransitionsManager, gsapVars, customVars)_:

   This function can be used like any other D3 function as it works on a selection and also returns a selection.
 It creates, stores and plays a GSAP animation by using the [gsap.to](<https://greensock.com/docs/v3/GSAP/gsap.to()>) function.

-  - **customVars**: · _object_ function.
   Parameters:

   - **Transitionsmanager** · _TransitionsManger_
     Instance of TransitionsManager Class

   - **gsapVars** · _optional, object or function_